- Home

 Here, we explain why the incorrect amount of tax is being charged on pension income, steps you can take to prevent this from happening, and how you go about claiming back any overpaid tax you’re owed.

-If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation* with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide Chartered independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial adviser.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 2,600 reviews on VouchedFor, the review site for financial advisers.

 Why have I been charged too much tax on my pension?

-Since pension freedom rules were introduced nearly a decade ago, HMRC has taxed the first flexible withdrawal someone makes in a tax year on what’s known as a ‘Month 1’ basis.
+Since pension freedom rules were introduced a decade ago, HMRC has taxed the first flexible withdrawal someone makes in a tax year on what’s known as a ‘Month 1’ basis.

 This assumes that the same amount will be withdrawn from the pension each month, when most people take a variable income from their pot.
 Read more in our article What is pension drawdown and how does it work?